salinapl/LibraryDigitalSignage/README.md

 This repository only contains the content pages of the site, you will need to download the latest Kirby plainkit seprately.

-1. Before Starting, please check that your webserver meets Kirby' minimum requirements **[listed here](https://getkirby.com/docs/guide/quickstart#requirements)** and read the provided getting started documentation.
+1. Before Starting, please check that your webserver meets Kirbys minimum requirements **[listed here](https://getkirby.com/docs/guide/quickstart#requirements)** and read the provided getting started documentation.
 1. Download the latest release of **[Kirby Plainkit](https://github.com/getkirby/plainkit)**
 1. Extract the plainkit to your Website Folder
 1. Download the latest release of LibSignTool from the **[releases page](https://github.com/salinapl/LibSignTool/releases)**